d-lynch95/Portfolio-1-GreatOceanRoadsters/README.md

 ### Media

 <!--
-The hero image and the images for the itinerary page were taken from pexels.com -->
+The hero image and the images for the itinerary page were taken from pexels.comhe

+The favicon was sourced from [Favicon.io] (https://favicon.io/favicon-generator/) -->

 - The photos used on the home and sign up page are from This Open Source site